Torres del Paine

 - Three-hour boat excursion to the face of Grey Glacier.

-This is a pre-trip extension to our South Georgia and Antarctic Peninsula tour from October 21 to November 12, 2021.
+This is a pre-trip extension to our South Georgia and Antarctic Peninsula trip from October 19 to November 10, 2023.
 The information in this itinerary is supplemental to the main itinerary.

 Our Trip Leaders